sorgelig/SAMCoupe_MIST/README.md

 - Stereo SAM DAC on LPT1.
 - Mouse.

+**MiST firmware must be updated to release 2016-06-26 or later for correct OSD and disk functionality!**

 ### Installation:
 Copy the *.rbf file at the root of the SD card.
 You can rename the file to core.rbf if you want the MiST to load it automatically at startup.